 Criminal law is a system of legal rules that guides the commitment of crimes in a particular place.
 In the United States like some other countries, this system of law helps to deter and punish people or groups who violate rights, safety and lives of others.
 Those found guilty in criminal laws are referred to as “criminals” and could be punished heavily for their “crimes” or serious offenses.

 In the United States, Criminal law system classifies crimes into felonies and misdemeanors.
 The former refers to very serious offenses, while the latter are offenses that are not too serious.
 The following paragraphs give more details about felonies and misdemeanors as classified by the criminal law in the US.
-Get an experienced criminal lawyer.
-A Criminal Lawyer will make a difference and a GREAT criminal lawyer can keep you out of jail.
+Get an experienced Accident attorney.
+A Philadelphia injury lawyer will make a difference and a GREAT criminal lawyer can keep you out of jail.

 Felonies – These are offenses often classified as “serious” or “heinous” or “violent”.
 They involve crimes that with dire consequences.
-Examples of crimes considered felonies include: rape, murder, armed robbery, money laundering, embezzlement, burglary, and drug trafficking.
+Examples of crimes considered felonies include: rape, murder, armed robbery, money laundering, embezzlement, burglary, and drug trafficking (courtesy, levin injury lawyers)

 The nature of felonies “serious” and could attract severe penalties.
 Punishments for felonies in most states of the US include: incarcerations in state or federal prison for one year or more.